maliknie/lilo.blog/content/posts/the-math-behind-machine-learning-gradient-descent-vs-closed-form-in-linear-regression/index.md

 # Implementation in Python

 I started by generating some data.
-I used a lambda function to create a "true" relationship y = -3x + 10.
+I used a lambda function to create a "true" relationship *y = -3x + 10*.
 I then added some random noise that reflects the natural variability you would see in real-world data.

 ```
 import numpy as np